lukafilipxvic/ChannelBlueprint/README.md

 # ChannelBlueprint
-A website for building video ideas for your YouTube Channel using live Google trends and data.
+A website for building video ideas for your YouTube Channel using live Google trends data.